liuyuhengtoby/Toyshop/README.md

 4. html and css used for page design
 5. session used to track user shop cart whenever user login

-This is a 3 weeks school project done in pairwork
+This is a 3-week short school project done in pairwork